This page is unofficial. The information has

 There is a direct bus between the Plaza de Armas

-which also stops at the Prado de San Sebastian bus station.
-The
+also stops at the Prado de San Sebastian bus station.
+The number

-number 21 bus runs 4 - 6 times an hour on weekdays and
+21 bus runs 4 - 6 times an hour on weekdays and Saturdays, 3 times

-Saturdays, 3 times every hour on Sundays and Holidays.
-Intervals
+every hour on Sundays and Holidays.
+Intervals between buses are

 The official website of the Seville city bus service is at www.tussam.es including a downloadable map.
 This is however only in Spanish.
 A useful site for Seville public transport information in English at https://en.redtransporte.com/sevilla/ which includes information about buses to places more distant.
 There is a lot more information about Seville, including maps,here